Christian Bethancourt

-Christian Gabriel Bethancourt Ruiz (born September 2, 1991) is a Panamanian professional baseball catcher, first baseman for the Tampa Bay Rays of Major League Baseball (MLB).
-He has previously played in MLB for the Atlanta Braves, San Diego Padres, and Oakland Athletics, and in the KBO League for the NC Dinos.
+Christian Gabriel Bethancourt Ruiz (born September 2, 1991) is a Panamanian professional baseball catcher and first baseman who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Atlanta Braves, San Diego Padres, Oakland Athletics, Tampa Bay Rays, Miami Marlins, and Chicago Cubs, and in the KBO League for the NC Dinos.
+Bethancourt was signed by the Braves as an international free agent in 2008 and made his major league debut for them in 2013.

 Early life

 Bethancourt was born and raised in Panama City, Panama where he began playing baseball at the age of five.
 As a third baseman, Bethancourt had a tendency to abandon his position in favor of wherever the ball was hit.
 His parents convinced him to move behind the plate, saying that if Bethancourt left his position as a catcher during a game, his team would lose, as the other team would find it easy to score.